 I am a husband and dad who has Cerebral Palsy.
 I was born and raised in the suburbs of Atlanta, Georgia.
 I have a master’s degree in Adult Education and Online Learning.
 When I have free time I play golf, bowl, and fly drones with my son.
-Nowadays, my free time is spent with my son and my friend/wife.
+Nowadays, my free time is spent with my son and my wife.
 In addition to our son, we have a dog, and a cat, and a white picket fence.
 Okay, maybe not quite a white picket fence.
 But, you get the drift we live a simple happy life.

 Why A Blog?

 I spent a few weeks mulling over how I would do it and the things I would discuss.
 I started thinking back to when I first found out the boy was coming (that is a story for a different time.)
 I searched the web, Facebook, etc., you name it daily for anything I could find about being a dad in a wheelchair.
 I found a few things but nothing of real substance.
 The few things I did find were based in the UK.
 Mostly, what I found were sites geared toward mothers and their questions and concerns.
-Even the sites with title’s such a “Parent’s with Disabilities” still had a mother angle and heavily geared toward women.
+Even the sites with title’s such a “Parent’s with Disabilities” still had a mother angle and heavily geared toward women – lacked the father perspective.

-I am definitely not an expert; I learn something new about my son and about myself every day.
+I’m definitely not an expert; I learn something new about my son and about myself every day.
 But, I hope this blog will give other wheel-dads out there a window into being a dad sitting on your butt all day.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.